Enterprise-CMCS/managed-care-review/README.md

 ### Local Tooling

 We use a collection of tools to manage this monorepo.

-We use [Husky](https://github.com/typicode/husky) to run our pre-commit scripts.
-We use [Lerna](https://github.com/lerna/lerna) to manage commands across the entire monorepo; for example, `husky` uses the command `lerna run precommit` to run the `precommit` script indicated in each `package.json`.
+We use [Lerna](https://github.com/lerna/lerna) to manage commands across the entire monorepo.
+This tool is good for managing multi-package repositories like ours, where there are several nested `package.json`, typescript, eslint, and prettier configs, potentially with their own rules.
+We  also use [Husky](https://github.com/typicode/husky) to run and organize our pre-commit scripts - e.g. `husky` uses the command `lerna run precommit` to run the specific `precommit` script indicated in each `package.json`.

   To get the tools needed for local development, you can run:

 ```bash
 brew tap yoheimuta/protolint